 Keep your prices low and consistent with other merchants on the site.
 Of course, many Amazon sellers are constantly changing prices to edge one another out on the buy box.

 This shouldn’t be a blind race to the top of the buy box — don’t make your prices lower than you can afford.
 Determine whether you can afford to own the buy box at its current price by considering your:

 - Amazon budget

-NOTE: This section is the most crucial if you’re fulfilling orders yourself.
-The “FBA” Performance Metrics look much different, simply because Amazon handles most of these issues around shipping and customer service.
+This section is the most crucial if you’re fulfilling orders yourself.
+FBA performance metrics look much different because Amazon handles most of these issues around shipping and customer service.

-Amazon favors the reliable sellers out there.
-They are more likely to get products on time, of high quality, and administer superior customer service.
+Amazon favors reliable sellers — they’re more likely to ship products on time, sell high-quality products, and offer superior customer service.
 Just like Amazon.